KeerthanaBasavaraj/xero-mcp-server/README.md

 - `add-payroll-timesheet-line`: Add new line on an existing Payroll Timesheet
 - `delete-payroll-timesheet`: Delete an existing Payroll Timesheet
 - `get-payroll-timesheet`: Retrieve an existing Payroll Timesheet
+- `delete-or-void-invoice`: Delete or void an invoice based on its status and user confirmation

 For detailed API documentation, please refer to the [MCP Protocol Specification](https://modelcontextprotocol.io/).